claudiabringaseverett/nd00333-capstone/starter_file/README.md

 ![model-deployment-4](/starter_file/model-deployment-4.png)

-In the screenshot above, I am providing cases to test the deployed model.
+In the screenshot above, we are using values from the data to test the model.
 The model returns the output as 0 and 1.
-This means that based on Voting Ensemble model, the first set of parameters would mean that the patient will not die.
-However, the second output is 1, that that based on the test, the patient most likely die due to heart disease.
+This means that based on Voting Ensemble model, if a patient has an output of 0 then it means she/he won't die from heart disease.
+However, the second output is 1, which means the patient most likely die due to heart disease.

 ## Screen Recording